 How Does a Mother Get a GBS Test?

-Testing should be done for subsequent pregnancies, even if a mother tests negative during her first pregnancy.
-The test is usually administered between weeks 35 and 37 and is called a culture.
-Simple, inexpensive, and painless, a medical professional uses a large cotton swab to collect samples from the vagina and rectum.
-Those samples are sent to a lab for testing, and your healthcare provider will notify you if you test positive for GBS.
+Mothers should do testing for subsequent pregnancies, even if the mother tests negative during her first pregnancy.
+The test (called a culture) is usually administered between weeks 36 and 38.6 It’s simple, inexpensive, and painless.
+A medical professional uses a large cotton swab to collect samples from the vagina and rectum.
+Those samples go to a lab for testing, and your healthcare provider notifies you if you test positive for GBS.7

-Newborn babies with Group B Strep usually have signs in the first 24-hours after birth.
-These signs may include:
+Newborn babies with Group B Strep usually have signs in the first 24 hours after birth.
+These signs may include:2

-- Fussiness, lethargy, and having breathing problems (signs of sepsis)
+- Fussiness, lethargy, and breathing problems (signs of sepsis)

-- Rapid breathing and making grunting noises (signs of pneumonia)
+- Rapid breathing and grunting noises (signs of pneumonia)

-- Periods of not breathing (signs of meningitis)
+- Periods of not breathing (a sign of meningitis)

 - Convulsions (seizure)

-Babies who get Group B Strep a week or so after birth may have signs such as:
+Babies who get Group B Strep a week or so after birth may have signs such as:3

 - Breathing problems

-- Red area on the face or other part of the body
+- A red area on the face or another part of the body

 While symptoms do not always present themselves in pregnant women who test positive for Group B Strep, sometimes symptoms do appear.
-Symptoms in mothers look like this:
+Symptoms in mothers look like this:3